China sovereign fund CIC says cautious of U.S. investment amid trade war

 CIC is a shareholder in China’s largest banks including China Development Bank Corp and Industrial and Commercial Bank of China Ltd (1398.HK) (601398.SS).

-“The global economy and financial situation is complex, international capital markets are in turmoil, the risk for assets is growing,” said Chairman Peng Chun.
-Peng described the current Sino-U.S. relationship as “delicate.”
+“The global economy and financial situation is complex, international capital markets are in turmoil, the risk for assets is growing,” said Chairman Peng Chun, who described the current Sino-U.S. relationship as “delicate”.

 The fund “feels a lot of pressure,” Peng said, adding CIC’s long-term returns outlook is stable.